Topic Number 303 - Checklist of Common Errors when Preparing Your Tax Return

 - Did you use the correct postage on the envelope?

-- If you owe tax, did you enclose a check or money order made payable to the "United States Treasury" with your return and include your name, address, social security number, daytime telephone number, tax form, and tax year on the payment?
+- If you owe tax, did you enclose a check or money order made payable to the "United States Treasury" with your return and include your name, address, taxpayer identification number, daytime telephone number, tax form, and tax year on the payment?
 For additional information, refer to Topic No. 158.

 - If you're due a refund and requested direct deposit, did you double-check your routing and account numbers for your financial institution?